 - 1 1/2 cups quality beef stock (not broth)

 - Preheat the oven to 400F.

 - Season the beef all over with salt and pepper.
-As a guideline, I use 1 teaspoon of salt total.
+As a guideline, I use about 2 teaspoons of salt total.

-- Heat a large skillet over medium high heat and add the oil.
+- Heat a large skillet over medium high heat and add the fat.
 Sear the beef on all sides, until deeply brown.
-This takes me about five minutes on a gas stove, but it may take you up to ten minutes.
-You’re going for more of a color than a time here, as you want to make sure it’s well-browned.
+This should take about 5 minutes.

 - In the meantime, melt the butter in the pan you cooked the beef in, and add the mushrooms.
 Season with a pinch of salt, about ⅛ teaspoon, and cook for about 10 minutes, until all of the moisture released from the mushrooms has cooked off.

-- Add the garlic, onion, rosemary, thyme, and Swanson® Organic Beef Cooking Stock.
+- Add the garlic, onion, rosemary, thyme, and beef stock.
 Bring the sauce to a boil, and cook for about 8-10 minutes until the liquid reduces by about half.

 - Remove the garlic, onion, rosemary, and thyme from the pan.
 The sauce is now ready to stand by for the beef, which should be just about done by now.

 - When the beef has finished cooking, let rest for 10 minutes.
 Slice the beef and serve with the mushroom pan sauce.
 Enjoy!